Why Asian hornets are bad news for British bees

 Gavin says, 'The Asian hornet typically builds its nest in the open - they often build on tree branches in the foliage.
 The nest is patterned, which probably helps to disguise it among the leaves.'

-This species is active between April and November, with a peak in August and September.
+Asian hornets are active between April and November, with a peak in August and September.

 'Asian hornets occur all the way up to the Himalayas, all the way through to Borneo.
 They've been described as different subspecies in different areas, with different colour patterns,' explains Gavin.
 'The ones that are in Europe now are from China.